reflex-dev/reflex-web/case-studies/bayesline.md

 ## What Bayesline gained from using Reflex

-Sebastian and his small team use Reflex to build a production-grade web app purely in Python while still keeping the full flexibility of a traditional ReactJS app **WITHOUT** needing to:
+Sebastian and his small team use Reflex to build a production-grade web app purely in Python, while still keeping the full flexibility of a traditional ReactJS app **WITHOUT** needing to:

 * Learn frontend technologies: React (JavaScript), NodeJS, TailwindCSS